 Insider Says: For more on the working alone requirements in the context of workplace violence, see “Working Alone: Dealing with Workplace Violence.”

 Privacy laws.
 Although tracking workers may be a useful way to comply with employer duties under the OHS laws, it can run afoul of the privacy laws, which limit the gathering and use of personal information on workers.
-(See this chart for the personal privacy laws in each jurisdiction.)
 The key personal privacy law is Personal Information Protection and Electronic Documents Act (PIPEDA), a federal law.

 PIPEDA applies to all organizations engaged in commercial activities unless the federal government exempts an organization or activity in a province that has a law substantially similar to PIPEDA.
 The only provinces to date with privacy laws deemed substantially similar to PIPEDA are AB, BC and QC.
 (Several other jurisdictions have privacy laws that apply to workers’ health information only.)